jonahgibbon/measuring_the_unmeasurable/README.md

-# Measuring the Unmeasurable: Estimating population size on underground forums
+# Measuring the Unmeasurable: Estimating population size of underground forums - Repository
-# Repository

-This repositary contains the current code being developed for the Multiple Systems Estimation project 'Measuring the Unmeasurable' as part of the Security group at the Department of Computer Science and Technology, University of Cambridge.
-Any identifying material should not be published should this repositary be made public.
+This repositary contains code developed for the paper 'Measuring the Unmeasurable: Estimating population size of underground forums', as part of the security group at the Department of Computer Science and Technology, University of Cambridge.
 All code is orginal work of Jonah Gibbon and Tina Marjanov.